OpenVPN/openvpn-gui/README.rst

     2: Force nested menu

+disable_popup_messages
+    If set to 1 echo messages are ignored

+popup_mute_interval
+    Amount of time in hours for which repeated echo messages are not displayed.
+    Defaults to 24 hours.

 management_port_offset
     The management interface port is chosen as this offset plus a connection specific index.
     Allowed values: 1 to 61000, defaults to 25340.